About Tony Dale

 Tony Dale’s life-long conservative Republican roots run deep.
 Since moving to Williamson County in 2001 he immediately got involved in the local conservative movement.
 He was Precinct Chairman of the Williamson County Republican Party from 2002-2007.
 Tony has represented Williamson County as an alternate or delegate to Texas State Republican Conventions from 2002 to 2014.
 He was elected as a Delegate to the 2008 Republican National Convention and was Chairman of the Senate District 5 Caucus at the Republican Party of Texas State Convention in 2004 and Chairman of the Congressional District 31 Caucus 2012.
 Tony served as a Williamson County Election Judge from 2002-2005.
 In the late 1980’s in college he was elected President of the College Republicans and State Co-Chairman of the Ohio College Republican Federation.

 Service to country runs in Tony’s family.
 As a fifth generation decorated veteran, Tony served our country in the U.S. Army.
 Tony met his wife of 26 years, Mary Lopez Dale, when they enlisted in the U.S. Army Reserves.
 Both served in ROTC and upon college graduation were stationed with the 1st Cavalry Division at Fort Hood.
 In 1997 they left the Army, both having achieved the rank of Captain.
+He is currently a Major in the Texas State Guard.
 Tony is a charter member of the Hunter-Morris Memorial American Legion Post 911.
-His military decorations include the Parachutist Badge, Army Commendation Medal with Oak Leaf Cluster, Army Achievement Medal, National Defense Service Medal, Army Service Ribbon, Expert Marksman Badge (rifle and pistol) and the Noble Patron of Armor from the US Army Armor Association.
+His military decorations include the Parachutist Badge, Army Commendation Medal with Oak Leaf Cluster, Army Achievement Medal, National Defense Service Medal, Army Service Ribbon, Texas Cold War Victory Medal, Texas Humanitarian Relief Ribbon for service during Hurricane Harvey, Expert Marksman Badge (rifle and pistol), Military Emergency Management Specialist Badge, and the Noble Patron of Armor from the US Army Armor Association.

 Tony is a small business owner and has a consulting firm advising clients on energy related matters.
 In 2009 the Railroad Commission of Texas appointed Tony to the board of the Alternative Fuels Research Education Division.
 He is also a member of the Cedar Park and Leander Chambers of Commerce.

 Tony is a graduate of The Ohio State University.
-For 26 years he has been married to Mary Lopez Dale.
-Mary is also a former Army Captain and owner of The Mary Dale Law Firm, PLLC in Cedar Park.
+For 27 years he has been married to Mary Lopez Dale.
+Mary is a former Army Captain and owner of The Mary Dale Law Firm in Cedar Park.
 He and Mary have two daughters who attend Leander ISD schools and they are active members of St. Vincent de Paul Catholic Church.